Galloping inflation: Consequences of galloping inflation

 Each of the above may further lead to hyperinflation, sovereign default on state debt, or currency denomination—the issuance of new national monetary units.

 Examples

-The galloping inflation is a more frequent economic phenomenon than hyperinflation and is periodically observed even in the most economically developed countries.
-In most of the latter, the galloping inflation was observed in the post-war years (1945–1952) and in the 1970s due to the increase in prices for oil set by OPEC.
-Also, the galloping inflation is typical for the countries with transition economies.
+Galloping inflation is a more frequent economic phenomenon than hyperinflation and is periodically observed even in the most economically developed countries.
+In most of the latter, galloping inflation was observed in the post-war years (1945–1952) and in the 1970s due to the increase in prices for oil set by OPEC.
+Also, galloping inflation is typical for the countries with transition economies.

 In the 2000s, the number of countries experiencing galloping inflation declined sharply.